 - the debate over the central meaning of the Fourth Amendment

 - Williams v.
 Lee and the debate over Indian equality

 - the Reconstruction amendments

 Charles R. Clason

 The series is named after Charles R. Clason, a prominent local attorney and member of the U.S. House of Representatives who held the position of Dean of the School of Law from 1954 to 1970.
 At that time, Western New England University provided part-time legal education only.
 During Clason’s tenure all classroom instruction was provided by adjunct faculty who were eminent practitioners of the law.
 Clason worked to ensure that the faculty developed as academicians, while not forsaking their mission to provide practical legal education.

-A resident of Springfield, Clason spent most of the 1920s in the Western Massachusetts District Attorney’s office, first as Assistant, then as District Attorney.
+A resident of Springfield, Clason spent most of the 1920s in the Western Massachusetts District Attorney’s office, first as an Assistant District Attorney, then as District Attorney.
 A Republican, Clason represented the Second Congressional District of Massachusetts from 1936 to 1948.
 He was awarded an honorary doctor of letters degree in 1970 in recognition of his many years of educational service to Western New England University.
-Charles Clason passed away in 1985 at the age of 94.
+Clason passed away in 1985 at the age of 94.

 Today, the School of Law is an ABA-accredited, AALS-member institution, and Clason lives on through the Charles and Emma Clason Endowment Fund, which provides for speakers who enhance the academic environment for faculty and students.

 This page lists all Clason Speakers since 1988.
 A recording of each event is linked, where possible.